 When Short Term Disability Benefits End

 You will be expected to return to work after your disability period ends.
 Should you exhaust the Short Term Disability Leave period and your physician determines that you are unable to return to work due to disability, you may elect to file for Long Term Disability ("LTD") benefits.
-LTD benefits are administered through Reliance Standard Life Insurance Company.
+The Hartford will continue to work with you and monitor your status to ensure a smooth transition from Short Term to Long Term Disability.

 Salary Continuance is short term disability leave for faculty and AAPs that is fully paid for, and administered, by your department.